MichaIng/DietPi-Docs/docs/install.md

     sudo nmap -sn 192.168.1.0/24 #For scanning IP address
     ```

-    Alternatively you may also determine the IP address in the DHCP status page of your DHCP server (often included in a router).
+    Alternatively you may also determine the IP address in the DHCP status page of your DHCP server (often included in a router): Search for the hostname **dietpi** and obtain the IP address.

     **Connect to DietPi via SSH**

-    - A popular SSH Client for Windows is PUTTY.
-You can download putty from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+    - A popular SSH Client for Windows is PuTTY.
+You can download PuTTY from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Enter in the `Host Name` field the IP address found during the scanning, select `SSH` and then click on _Open_ button.
+    Depending on your DHCP configuration, also just `dietpi` may be sufficient as the hostname.
+    Sometimes it needs to be followed by your router's domain (e.g. `dietpi.fritz.box`).
     ![DietPi-SSH](assets/images/dietpi-ssh.jpg)

     - Most Linux distributions come packaged with an ssh client.
 Type in your Terminal next command (replace the sample IP address `192.168.1.20` with the one found via scanning the network):
     ```
     ssh root@192.168.1.20
+    ```

+        resp.

+        ```
+        ssh root@dietpi
         ```

 To further proceed you’ll need to accept the DietPi GPL license.
 Hit the ++enter++ key on your keyboard to do this.